 Weddings, Baptisms and Funerals

 To be married at All Saints or St. Stephen’s it is necessary either to live in the parish or it is your regular place of worship.
 The best way to make contact is to introduce yourselves at one of the Sunday Masses to Fr.
-Hughes.
+Doyle.
 If it is your regular place of worship but not the parish in which you reside, then it is still necessary to obtain written permission from your own Parish Priest.
 Six months’ notice is required for a wedding.

 Baptisms are held at All Saints on Sundays at 12 noon.
 They are celebrated outwith the celebration of Mass.

 At St. Stephen’s Baptisms are held on every 2nd Sunday of the month.

 For a Baptism to take place in Holy Trinity & All Saints it is necessary to either live in the parish or it is your regular place of worship.
 If it is your regular place of worship but not where you live, it will still be necessary to obtain a letter of freedom from your own Parish Priest.
 Parents will be required to participate in a baptismal preparation programme.
 The best way to make contact is to introduce yourselves to Fr.
 Doyle at Sunday Mass.